 \section{Summary of main results}

+As described in the Introduction, the two main results in this paper are (i) the discovery that noninteracting, current-driven, diffusive fermion models exhibit extensive mutual information and entanglement and (ii) the development of a simple physical picture for how interactions effectively decohere these correlations and recover the expected area-law scaling of local equilibrium.
+The essential arguments underlying these results are based on universal properties of operator-spreading dynamics and, thus, should apply to a wide range of physical systems and models.
+To provide deeper insight into our results, we systematically analyze the behavior and phenomenology of three different classes of models that exhibit these universal features: random quantum circuits, noninteracting Anderson models, and weakly interacting, disordered metals.
+In this section, we summarize our findings for each of these classes of models.

 The general setup we consider is shown in Fig.~\ref{fig:model}(a) and consists of a system with a global conservation law (either magnetization or particle number) in contact with two thermodynamic reservoirs at different chemical potentials.
-The chemical potential bias leads to steady-state currents in the long time limit.
-At long times and wavelengths, the models we consider have an effective hydrodynamic description (derived below) for the average value of the conserved quantity $n(\br,t)$ given by the diffusion equation \be \frac{\del }{\del t} n(\br,t) = \tilde D \nabla^2 n(\br,t), \ee where $\tilde D$ is the scaled diffusion constant and $\br$ is a d-dimensional position vector scaled so that $x=0/1$ corresponds to the longitudinal position of the left/right reservoir.
-When subject to the boundary condition $n(\br)\lvert_{x=0}=n_L$ and $n(\br)\lvert_{x=1}=n_R$, this equation has the steady-state solution shown in Fig.~\ref{fig:model}(b) \be n(\br)=n_L(1-x)+n_R x. \ee This average profile, however, gives no information about correlations and the entanglement structure in the long time states.
-To more systematically investigate the entropy and entanglement properties of such current driven quantum systems we analyze the two models discussed in the introduction and shown schematically in Fig.~\ref{fig:model}(c-d).
+The chemical potential bias leads to steady-state currents in the long-time limit.
+At long times and wavelengths, the models we consider have an effective hydrodynamic description (derived below) for the average value of the conserved quantity $n(\br,t)$ given by the diffusion equation \be \frac{\del }{\del t} n(\br,t) = \tilde D \nabla^2 n(\br,t), \ee where $\tilde D$ is the scaled diffusion constant and $\br$ is a $d$-dimensional position vector scaled so that $x=0/1$ corresponds to the longitudinal position of the left/right reservoir.
+When subject to the boundary condition $n(\br)\lvert_{x=0}=n_L$ and $n(\br)\lvert_{x=1}=n_R$, this equation has the steady-state solution shown in Fig.~\ref{fig:model}(b) \be n(\br)=n_L(1-x)+n_R x. \ee This average profile, however, gives no information about correlations and the entanglement structure in the long-time states.
+To more systematically investigate the entropy and entanglement properties of such current-driven quantum systems, we analyze the models discussed above and shown schematically in Figs.~\ref{fig:model}(c)-(d).